History of Morgan Freeman in Timeline

 2011: AFI Life Achievement Award

-2012: Starred in The Magic of Belle Isle and The Dark Knight Rises
+2012: Starring in The Magic of Belle Isle and The Dark Knight Rises

-In 2012, Morgan Freeman played the lead role in "The Magic of Belle Isle", and reprised his role as Lucius Fox in "The Dark Knight Rises".
+In 2012, Morgan Freeman had a lead role in the drama "The Magic of Belle Isle" and reprised his role as Lucius Fox in "The Dark Knight Rises".

 Loading Video...